huggingface/blog/opinion-classification-with-kili.md

     )
 ```

-I performed the search with 20 and 40 trials respectively, the results are shown below.
+We performed the search with 20 and 40 trials respectively, the results are shown below.
 The weighted average of F1, Recall, and Precision scores for 20 runs.

 ![](assets/59_opinion-classification-with-kili/12.png)